andrej-fischer/cloneHD/README.md

 *    `--seed [int]`  A fixed seed to make inferences reproducible.

-*    `--mass-gauging [0/1:1]`  Whether to fix the mass(es) by assuming occupied states to be actually all-normal.
+*    `--mass-gauging [0/1:1]`  Whether to use mass-gauging.

+     The optimization in the space of masses (seq depths per haploid DNA) and subclonal frequencies can suffer from many local optima.
+To fix the mass(es), one can, for a given solution, assume that an occupied state is actually all-normal.
+All occupied states will be proposed to fix the mass(es)

 *    `--min-occ [double:0.01]`  The minimum occupancy of levels to be used for the mass gauging.

-*    `--print-all [0/1:0]`  If 1, the posterior for every observation is printed.
+*    `--print-all [0/1:0]`  If 1, the posterior for every observation is printed to files ending `*[cna/baf/snv].posterior.txt`.
      If 0, only one line for each segment is printed.

-*    `--learn-priors [0/1:0]` snv-mode only: if 1, then the parameters for the multiplicative genotype priors are learned.
+*    `--learn-priors [0/1:0]` For snv-mode only: if 1, then the parameters for the multiplicative genotype priors are learned.

-*    `--maxcn-mask [file]`  A maximum total copy number for individual chromosomes can be specified.
-This is useful, if large copy numbers are expected in only in part of the genome.
-In chromosomes not specified in this file, the value of `--maxcn` is used.
+*    `--maxcn-mask [file]`  Use max copy number mask.

+     A maximum total copy number for individual chromosomes can be specified.
+This is useful, if large copy numbers are expected in only part of the genome.
+In chromosomes not specified in this file, the value of `--maxcn` is used as upper limit.

-*    `--chr [file]`  The normal copy number for every single chromosome can be specified.
-Needed for non-human DNA.
-If not given, human DNA is assumed and the sex inferred from the presence of chr 24 (= chr Y) in the input data.
+*    `--chr [file]`  Set normal copy numbers.

+     The normal copy number for every single chromosome can be specified.
+This is needed only for non-human DNA.
+If not given, human DNA is assumed and the sex is inferred from the presence or absence of chr 24 (= chr Y) in the input data.

 *    `--snv-fpr [double:1.0e-4]`  The false positive rate for SNVs, i.e. rate of SNV data points of genotype all-0.